Disability insurance with collective health claims: A mean-field approach: Mean-field approximation

 So far, we have refrained from restricting the initial distribution of $X^n$ and $\bar{X}$.
 By definition, $U^{\ell,n}_0 = H^{\ell,n}_0 = \bar{U}_0 = \bar{H}_0 = 0$.
 The minimal condition would thus be to assume $\pi$-chaosticity of $(Z^{1,n}_0,\ldots,Z^{n,n}_0)(\amsmathbb{P})$ for some $\pi$, which is the assumption we adopt in the remainder of this section.
 Note that if the individuals are independent and identically distributed at time zero, then this minimal condition is automatically satisfied with $\pi = \pi^{1,1}$.

 The following conditions on the transition rates, the health claim hazards, and the averaging function $g$ are sufficient to ensure the desired mean-field convergence.
-For just the existence and uniqueness of the mean-field model, less may do.
-Furthermore, even for the convergence of the $n$-individual to the mean-field model, we expect the Lipschitz conditions in the duration argument to be circumventable by carefully exploiting the distinctive pure jump nature of the processes involved.
-However, such further technical investigations are outside the scope of this paper.
+For just the existence and uniqueness of the mean-field model, less may do{.